nais/doc/docs/auth/README.md

 tags: [auth, explanation]
 description: Services and addons to support authentication and authorization in your applications.
 ---
-# Authentication and authorization overview
+# Authentication and Authorization Overview

 NAIS helps your applications [log in users](#logging-in-users), [validate inbound requests](#validating-inbound-requests) and [make authenticated outbound requests](#making-outbound-requests) using the following identity providers: